dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1733: Support for disabled individuals promotes autonomy.
+### T1733: Focus on supporting disabilities for informed future decisions.

 |Support|
 |---|